gosang/gosang.github.io/content/posts/react/implementing-next-js-application-with-microsoft-entra-id-and-msal-using-pkce-authorization-code-flow.md

 We’ll also cover key issues, considerations, and best practices to follow when implementing Microsoft Entra ID and MSAL in a Next.js application.

-# Table of Contents

-- Introduction to MSAL and Microsoft Entra ID
-- Why Use Authorization Code Flow with PKCE?
-- Setting Up the Azure AD App Registration
-- Creating the Next.js 14 Application
-- Implementing MSAL in Next.js with TypeScript
-- Handling AD Groups and Role-based Authorization
-- Advantages and Disadvantages
-- Key Issues, Considerations, and Best Practices
-- Conclusion

 # 1. Introduction to MSAL and Microsoft Entra ID

 Microsoft Entra ID is Microsoft's cloud-based identity and access management service.
 It offers secure sign-in options, role-based access control (RBAC), and integrates seamlessly with Microsoft applications and APIs.